 Next Course: Winter 2014

-This term length course is offered in the Winter term only and meets weekly on Wednesday mornings from 9:00 a.m. - 12:00 p.m. starting on January 6, 2014.
+This term length course is offered only in the Winter term and meets weekly on Wednesday mornings from 9:00 a.m. - 12:00 p.m.
+The first class is on January 8th, 2014.
 All classes will be held in the Centre for Teaching and Learning in the Seminar Room within B176 Mackintosh Corry.

-This is a credit course, offered on a pass-fail basis.
-Enrolment requires the instructor's permission and the course may not be used to meet program requirements unless explicitly approved by the student's department.
+This is a credit course, offered on a pass-fail grading system.
+Registration requires the instructor’s permission and the course may not be used to meet program requirements unless explicitly approved by the student’s department.

-Enrolment is limited to 25 participants on a first-come first-served basis.
+Enrolment is limited to 25 participants and registration is on a first-come, first-served basis.

-Sue Fostaty Young, Centre for Teaching and Learning (firstname.lastname@example.org) Lauren Anstey, PhD candidate, Faculty of Education
+Sue Fostaty Young, PhD; Centre for Teaching and Learning (firstname.lastname@example.org) Lauren Anstey, PhD candidate, Faculty of Education

 Interested students must complete an Academic Change Form and take it to the CTL such that the course coordinator can approve admission and sign the form.